n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

   - An initial "Ra,Halant,ZWJ" sequence, however, must not be tagged for the `rphf` substitution.

-> Note: "Reph" usage is rare in Gurmukhi.
+> Note: "Reph" usage is rare in Gurmukhi text.

 ![Reph composition](/images/gurmukhi/reph-composition.png)